a1hmad23/GRobsidian/A First Course In GR/CH 6 Curved Manifolds.md

 - We consider differentiable manifolds.
 These spaces are everywhere continuous and differentiable.
 - Roughly, this means that one can define a scalar field $\phi$ at each point of the manifold and be sure that it can be differentiated everywhere.
 - This ensures that we can define one-forms and vectors everywhere: in a certain coordinate system on the manifold, the members of the set {$\phi_{,\alpha}$} are the components of the one form $\tilde{d}\phi$ and any set {$a \tilde{d}\phi +b \tilde{d}\psi$} is a one-form field.
 And that every curve with some parameter $\lambda$ has a tangent vector $\vec{V}$ defined as a function that takes the one form $\tilde{d}\phi$ into the derivative of $\phi$ along the curve, $\frac{d \phi}{d \lambda}$: (linear combinations are again vectors) $$\langle \tilde{d}\phi,\vec{V}\rangle =\vec{V}(\tilde{d}\phi)=\nabla_{V}\phi=\frac{d \phi}{d \lambda}$$
-- Using one forms and vectors, we can defines a whole set of tensors of any rank.
+- Using one forms and vectors, we can define a whole set of tensors of any rank.
 Without the metric though, there is yet no correspondence.
 All of this comes from differentiability, so the set of all tensors are said to be part of the differential structure of the manifold.

 *Review*
 ![[Pasted image 20231129181501.png]]